apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

 * **Concatenated Groupings**

-    Concatenated groupings offer a concise way to generate useful combinations of groupings.
+    Concatenated grouping analytics offer a concise way to generate useful combinations of groupings.
 Groupings specified with concatenated groupings yield the cross-product of groupings from each grouping set.
 The cross-product operation enables even a small number of concatenated groupings to generate a large number of final groups.
     The concatenated groupings are specified simply by listing multiple `GROUPING SETS`, `CUBES`, and `ROLLUP`,